Paiheretia te Muka Tāngata – Uniting the Threads of Whānau

 Where and when is this happening?

-Paiheretia is being piloted in Hawke’s Bay and Northland, with a view to extend the approach to other areas in the future.
+Paiheretia is being piloted in Hawke’s Bay and Northland, with a view to extend the approach to other regions and prisons in the future.

 Why Hawke’s Bay and Northland?